-You should keep canceled checks, receipts, or other documentation, including a copy of your federal return, to verify any amount entered on your tax return for a period of at least three years from the due date of the return or three years from the date the return is filed, whichever is later.
+You should keep canceled checks, receipts, and other documentation, including a copy of your federal return, to verify any amount entered on your tax return until the statute of limitations runs out for the return.
+Usually, this is three years from the due date of the return or three years from the date the return is filed, whichever is later.
 Lack of adequate records may result in the disallowance of all or part of the deductions.
 Your canceled check, money order stub, or Departmental receipt showing payment of tax should be kept for at least five years from the due date of the tax return.